casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

      **phaseshift**).

-   - Some CASA tasks have a parameter **excludechans** that inverts the channel specification of fitspw (the channels given in fitswp are excluded from the fitting instead of included).
+   - Some CASA tasks have a parameter **excludechans** that inverts the channel specification of fitspec (the channels given in fitswp are excluded from the fitting instead of included).
 This functionality would be provided separately in a helper function.